Pneumonia is one of the most common causes of death worldwide.

 Severe pneumonia can prevent oxygen from getting to the bloodstream, causing people to feel short of breath.
 Low levels of oxygen can be life threatening.

 An overwhelming infection or excessive inflammation in response to the infection can cause severe injury to the lungs, which can manifest as ARDS.
 ARDS causes shortness of breath, usually with rapid, shallow breathing.
-People who have ARDS usually require breathing support with a mechanical ventilator for an extended amount of time.
+People who have ARDS usually require breathing support with a mechanical ventilator Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more for an extended amount of time.

 A doctor checks for pneumonia by listening to the chest with a stethoscope.
 Pneumonia usually produces distinctive sounds.
 These abnormal sounds are caused by narrowing or closing of the airways or filling of the normally air-filled parts of the lungs with inflammatory cells and fluid, a process called consolidation.
 In most cases, the diagnosis of pneumonia is confirmed with a chest x-ray but sometimes a CT scan of the chest is done.
 In mild cases doctors may decide to treat based on the symptoms and the results of the examination.

 In people who are sick enough to require hospitalization, doctors often test specimens of sputum, blood, and urine in an attempt to identify the organism causing pneumonia.
-In very sick people, in people with a known problem of the immune system, or when looking for certain unusual organisms, doctors sometimes will obtain sputum samples by giving a vapor treatment that causes the person to cough deeply (inducing sputum production) or insert a bronchoscope (a small flexible tube equipped with a camera) into the airways.
-Sputum samples obtained by inducing a cough and particularly those obtained with a bronchoscope are less likely to contain saliva and are more likely than expectorated sputum samples to allow doctors to identify the organism causing pneumonia.
+In very sick people, in people with a known problem of the immune system, or when looking for certain unusual organisms, doctors sometimes will obtain sputum samples by giving a vapor treatment that causes the person to cough deeply (inducing sputum production) or insert a bronchoscope Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
+A bronchoscope has a camera at the end that allows a doctor to look... read more (a small flexible tube equipped with a camera) into the airways.
+Sputum samples obtained by inducing a cough and particularly those obtained with a bronchoscope are less likely to contain saliva and are more likely than expectorated sputum samples to allow sputum cultures to identify the organism causing pneumonia.

 It is particularly important for doctors to identify the organism that is causing pneumonia when people are severely ill, do not have a normal immune system, or are not responding well to treatment.
 However, despite these tests, the precise organism cannot be identified conclusively in most people who have pneumonia.